Dogs Barking at Birds: Why It Happens (and How to Stop It)

 Teaching your dog what to do is far more effective than simply trying to stop what you don't want.

-🐾 Wild Pack Trainer Tip: If your dog won't take treats or can't look away from the bird, they're probably over threshold.
+🐾 Trainer Tip: If your dog won't take treats or can't look away from the bird, they're probably over threshold.
 Training is most effective when your dog notices the trigger but is still calm enough to learn.

 Common Mistakes to Avoid